Design the blueprint for an inspirational summer...

 Class time: 1:00 – 4:00 pm | Number of credits: 6 ECTS/3 US credits

-Explore art and art history with an overview of the cultural heritage of the Lille region and its renowned museums.
+An introduction to art and art history through an overview of the cultural heritage and museums of the Lille region in the heart of Europe.
+Many class sessions will take place within the museums themselves.

 Multilingualism in Education